Pharmaceutical Affairs Act

 The counterfeit drugs or prohibited drugs seized shall be confiscated and destroyed.

-In case the misbranded drugs or defective medical devices seized are of domestic products and considered, after testing, to be still usable through re-modification, the municipal or county (city) competent health authority shall direct and assign an official to supervise the original manufacturer to re-modify within a time limit.
-Those which can not be re-modified or have not been re-modified after expiry of the given time limit shall be confiscated and destroyed.
-If the use seized are of approved imports, they shall be placed in confinement immediately and the municipal or county (city) competent health authority shall direct the original importer to return such products to the foreign supplier(s) within a time limit.
+In case the substandard drugs or defective medical devices seized are domestically manufactured and considered, after testing, to be still usable through re-modification, the municipal or county (city) competent health authority shall direct and assign an official to supervise the original manufacturer to re-modify within a time limit.
+Those that cannot be re-modified or have not been re-modified within the given time limit shall be confiscated and destroyed.
+If approved for import, they shall be placed in confinement immediately, and the municipal or county (city) competent health authority shall direct the original importer to return such products to the foreign supplier(s) within a time limit.
 Those which have not been returned beyond the given time limit shall be confiscated and destroyed.

-The provisions of the preceding Paragraph shall also apply mutatis mutandis to the medical devices which are legally held as domestic products or imports without approval.
+The provisions of the preceding paragraph shall also apply mutatis mutandis to medical devices that are legally determined to be manufactured or imported without approval.

 Article 80

-If any of the following circumstances applies to any medicament, its manufacturer or importer shall immediately notify medical care institutions, pharmacies, and pharmaceutical firms, and within a prescribed time limit, shall recall the medicament in question from the market and dispose of it together with its stock of the medicament pursuant to the relevant provisions of this Act:
+If any of the following circumstances apply to any medicament, its manufacturer or importer shall immediately notify medical care institutions, pharmacies, and pharmaceutical firms and, within a prescribed time limit, shall recall the medicament in question from the market and dispose of it together with its stock of the medicament pursuant to the relevant provisions of this Act:

-1. Where the medicament has been granted a permit license, but is subsequently prohibited by public announcement from being manufactured or imported.
+1. Where the medicament has been granted a license but is subsequently prohibited by public announcement from being manufactured or imported.

 2. Where the drug has duly been deemed counterfeit, substandard, or prohibited in accordance with the law.

-3. Where the medical device has duly been deemed defective or to have been manufactured or imported without approval in accordance with the law.
+3. Where the medical device has duly been deemed defective or has been manufactured or imported without approval in accordance with the law.

-4. Medicaments produced by a medicament manufacturing factory are found, after inspection, to be damaging, or to be likely to damage, the life, body or health of users.
+4. Medicaments produced by a medicament manufacturing factory are found, after inspection, to be damaging or likely to damage the life, body, or health of users.

-5. Where an application for extension of a medicament manufacture or import permit license previously granted has not been filed or its approval has been denied.
+5. Where an application for extension of a medicament manufacture or import license previously granted has not been filed, or its approval has been denied.

-6. Where an amended registration of the package, label, or use instructions of the medicament in question has been approved.
+6. Where a change registration of the packaging, labels, or use instructions of the medicament has been approved.

 7. Other medicaments whose recall has been publicly announced by the central competent health authority.